Knowledge Distillation for Human Action Anticipation: Future Knowledge Distillation

 [0]{\bar{\mA}} [0]{\bar{\mR}}

-We consider here the case where both $\mA$ and $\mR$ are convolutional neural networks with multiple layers.
-Without being too specific, let $\mbA(\x)$ denote the feature vector/map at a particular layer of the anticipation network for the input video $\x$; this layer could be the output or an intermediate layer.
-Essentially, $\mbA(\x)$ can be considered as the feature vector/map that represents the input video $\x$.
+Let $\mbA(\x)$ denote the feature vector/map at a particular layer of the anticipation network for the input video $\x$.
 Similarly, let $\mbR(\x)$ be the feature vector/map of the recognition network for the input video $\x$.

-Let $\mS$ denote the set of time indexes where the frames are annotated with human action labels; $t$ is in $\mS$ if $y_t$ is available.
-One approach for training the anticipation network is to minimize the following classification loss defined on annotated training data:

-Here, $\mL_{c}$ is a loss function that penalizes the difference between the prediction output $\mA(\x_{t - \tau})$ and the actual class label $y_t$, e.g., using the negative log likelihood loss.
-In general, labeled data is scarce, so it is difficult to obtain good anticipation performance with supervised learning by itself.
+Let $\mS$ be the set of time indexes where the frames are annotated with human action labels; $t$ is in $\mS$ if $y_t$ is available.
+One approach for training the anticipation network is to minimize the following classification loss defined on annotated training data as $\sum_{t \in \mS} \mL_{c}(\mA(\x_{t - \tau}), y_t).$ Here, $\mL_{c}$ is a loss function that penalizes the difference between the prediction output $\mA(\x_{t - \tau})$ and the actual class label $y_t$, e.g., using the negative log likelihood loss.

 Let $\mU$ be the set of time indexes $t$'s where $y_t$ is not available (i.e., unlabeled data).
 Our knowledge distillation framework optimizes the below loss function: